it-native/ssh-ca/README.md

 ## What I want to add in this repo

+This repo should be a knowledge base for everything I know and should know about a SSH certificate authority.
+Hence, the following should be included, should I be motivated some time...

 -   Commands I found helpful
 -   Principals - How I use them and how they _should_ be used
 -   Description what the script does